Daniel O. Graham: Political activism

 Graham was chairman of the American Space Frontier Committee and the Coalition for the Strategic Defense Initiative, and in 1978 became co-chairman of the Coalition for Peace through Strength.

-After he retired from the army, Graham's goal was to promote a defense against nuclear weapons.
+After he retired from the Army, Graham's goal was to promote a defense against nuclear weapons.
 The father of seven, said he felt it was unconscionable to fail to protect the American public against nuclear attack.
 Also, as a student of military history, he was keenly aware that no weapon was abandoned until a defense made the weapon obsolete.

-In 1981, Graham founded High Frontier, Inc., a private organization that promotes a kinetic-energy weapons approach to space-based defense with help from members of President Ronald Reagan's "Kitchen Cabinet".
+In 1981, Graham founded High Frontier, Inc., a private organization that promoted a kinetic-energy weapons approach to space-based defense with help from members of President Ronald Reagan's "Kitchen Cabinet".

 Graham served as the Project Director for the think tank and released its strategic plan in a book entitled "We Must Defend America and Put an End to MADness" in 1983.
-According to Graham, he is considered by most to be the actual originator of the Strategic Defense Initiative concept.
+Graham is considered by most to be the originator of the Strategic Defense Initiative concept.
 The plan as put forward by Reagan also included an emphasis on directed energy technologies such as lasers and particle beams, in addition to the cheaper, "off the shelf" kinetic energy technologies promoted by Graham and High Frontier.

 The Strategic Defense Initiative Organization was renamed by President Bill Clinton to the Ballistic Missile Defense Organization on May 13, 1993, and continues today.